krish-e/Food-buddy/README.md

 3. **avail_cuisines()**:

-    * Fetches all the non-duplicate cuisines from the list of dictionaries which was imported from the `restaurants.csv`
+    * Fetches all the non-duplicate cuisines from the list of dictionaries which was imported from the `Zomato-mini.csv`
-    * Also returns all the cuisines in the restaurants.csv without duplicates
+    * Also returns all the cuisines in the Zomato-mini.csv without duplicates

 4. **get_cuisine_and_rating()**: